-- 9.42 The Pentland Hills area within South Lanarkshire is designated as a Special Landscape Area.
-The Campsie Fells Local Landscape Area (East Dunbartonshire) and the adjacent Kilsyth Hills are a proposed Special Landscape Area (North Lanarkshire) and The Kilpatrick Hills are also a Local Landscape Area (East Dunbartonshire and West Dunbartonshire).
-In addition, the south western part of the Renfrewshire Heights is identified as an area of wild land56. - 9.43 Where proposals for new woodland could generate likely significant effects on the qualifying interests or conservation objectives of the SPA, Habitats Regulations Appraisal will be required to identify and mitigate adverse effects ensuring there would be no adverse effects on the integrity of the SPA.
+- 9.41 Significant areas of the Renfrewshire Heights are designated for their natural heritage value (SPA for breeding hen harrier; SSSI for hen harrier and geodiversity); as are smaller areas of the Kilpatrick Hills (e.g. Dumbarton Muir SSSI) and the Campsie Fells. - 9.42 The Pentland Hills area within South Lanarkshire is designated as a locally important Special Landscape Area.
+The Campsie Fells Local Landscape Area (East Dunbartonshire) and the adjacent Kilsyth Hills are a proposed locally important Special Landscape Area (North Lanarkshire) and The Kilpatrick Hills are also a Local Landscape Area (East Dunbartonshire and West Dunbartonshire).
+In addition, the south western part of the Renfrewshire Heights is identified as an area of wild land57. - 9.43 Where proposals for new woodland could generate likely significant effects on the qualifying interests or conservation objectives of the SPA, Habitats Regulations Appraisal will be required to identify and mitigate adverse effects ensuring there would be no adverse effects on the integrity of the SPA.